-While we all may feel a change in mood, depression is something different.
+While we all may feel a change in mood from time to time, depression is something different.
 How do you know someone is depressed?
 Here are a few of the signs to look for:

 - Losing interest in the usual activities that once brought joy

 - Being withdrawn from family, friends, and social interactions

 - Oversleeping or getting too little sleep

 - Eating more or less than usual, or gaining or losing weight